DiSCoBGU/DiSCoBGU.github.io/index.md

 <div id="particles-js"></div>

+# Welcome

+Welcome to DiSCo Github page!
+Here you can find relevant links and codes for our meetups.
+Good luck to all of us!

 # Who We Are
 DiSCo is a data science community at Ben-Gurion University of the Negev.
 We are a community with a goal of overall development and growth of students and professional enthusiasts in Be’er-Sheva in areas of data mining, data science, and machine learning.
 DiSCo meetups act as a platform to provide hands-on experience in data science, tools and techniques, while networking and having fun.
 We are all about learning, snacks and friendship.